-Considering mixing your favorite shredded cheese in with the dough, or stuffing a chunk of mozzarella inside each dough ball for a deliciously cheese surprise.
+Considering mixing your favorite shredded cheese in with the dough, or stuffing a chunk of mozzarella inside each dough ball for a deliciously cheesy surprise.

 Personally, we love them best when they are still fresh out of the oven, topped with butter, and drizzled with honey… or with this whipped honey butter!
 Yum!

-If you are frequently finding yourself short on time when making meals, this recipe is for you.
+If you frequently find yourself short on time when making meals, this recipe is for you.